Call Today to Schedule an Appointment: 212-319-5282

 Acute hives can result from causes other than true (IgE-mediated) allergies.
 An example is exposure to certain dyes used in X-ray procedures, which can cause a whole-body reaction called anaphylaxis which includes hives.
 Acute viral illnesses in children can be associated with hives which last a few weeks and then spontaneously subside.
 This usually occurs in association with the symptoms of a common cold, sore throat, or bronchitis.
 If these patients are given an antibiotic, the cause of the hives becomes confused, because a reaction to the antibiotics may be causing the hives.
-If penicillin or related antibiotics have been taken, the doctor may perform an allergy skin test, or blood tests for IgE antibodies against the antibiotic, because it is important to know whether or not the patient has had an allergic reaction to the antibiotic.
+If antibiotics have been taken, the doctor may perform an allergy skin test, or blood tests for IgE antibodies against the antibiotic, because it is important to know whether or not the patient has had an allergic reaction to the antibiotic.
 Hepatitis B, glandular fever and intestinal parasites may all be associated with the development of hives.

 Hives and angioedema can also result from drug treatments.
 These include codeine and opiate-derived medications, as well as aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs).
 The responses to NSAIDs can be life-threatening because the angioedema can lead to serious swelling of the tongue and/or throat.
 Drugs used to treat high blood pressure, known as ACE inhibitors, can cause recurrent episodes of angioedema.